2021 Cashion Cup Solo Series Rules

 - Angler of the Year receives a Cashion Icon Rod

-- $50 from each Marshall fee will go to the Angler the Marshall rode with to cover gas, oil, and other boater expenses.
+- $50 from each Marshall fee will go to the Anglers prize fund.

 Marshall= $75 per event.
 Each marshal will go into a raffle for a Cashion CRT series Rod.
-The marshall that wins the event must contact JML Outdoors to order the rod.
+The marshal that wins the event must contact JML Outdoors to order the rod.

 - $15 to JML